Our Table 4•2 by Pam Werley

 • 1-2 cups of leftover chicken perfect for soups, salads, casseroles, or skillet meals

 That leftover meat is exactly what makes rotisserie chicken such a great shortcut for quick weeknight cooking.
-With just one cup of shredded chicken, you can easily build an entirely new meal from many of the leftover rotisserie chicken recipes below.
+With just one cup of shredded chicken, you can easily build an entirely new meal from many of the leftover rotisserie chicken recipes found below.

 Don't Forget the Bonus: The Carcass